A chipboard paper box of rigid construction.

 A box in which the lid fits totally over the base, when opening gives the appearance of a telescope.

 Material that is glued to the base or lid of a box.
-Wrap can be plain paper, printed paper, book cloth or any other materials that are glueable.
+A wrapped box can be plain paper, printed paper, book cloth or any other materials that are glueable.

 Using color separated artwork: a screen is created for each separate color and/ or copy change.
 These screens are utilized in applying opaque color ink to the product surface.
 This method is used for artwork with close registration of multiple colors or large imprint areas.
 PMS colors can usually be matched adequately at no extra charge.